justin-rutherford/tributeloot/readme.md

 ### Examples

 Items are linked with a number to the left of them.
-If someone is interested in winning an item, then whisper "in" or "rot" with the item number.
+If someone is interested in winning an item, then whisper "n" or "g" with the item number to need or greed.

 ![Example Screenshot](https://zombiejunk.s3.amazonaws.com/tributeloot.jpg)

 #### Example 1:
-"in" generally indicates need, while "rot" indicates greed.
-Players that went in for "rot" will have their names appear in parenthesis.
+"n" indicates need, while "g" greed.
+Players that went in for greed will have their names appear in parenthesis.
 You can change these keywords in the options if you'd prefer different terms.

 ```
-John whispers "in 1" to go in on [Eskhandar's Collar] for mainspec
+John whispers "n 1" to go in on [Eskhandar's Collar] for mainspec
-Jane whispers "rot 2" to go in on [Judgement Helmet] for offspec
+Jane whispers "g 2" to go in on [Judgement Helmet] for offspec
 John changes his mind and whispers "out 1" to be removed from the [Eskhandar's Collar] list.
 Jane changes her mind and whispers "out 2" to be removed from the [Judgement Helmet] list.
 ```